MOPineyro/streamdataio-nodejs/README.md

 2. Edit server.js and replace ```[YOUR_STREAMDATAIO_APP_TOKEN]``` with your App token.

+3. Make sure you have Node version 0.11.5 or later installed

-3. Install node dependencies by running in a terminal:
+4. Install node dependencies by running in a terminal:

   ```
   npm install
   ```

-4. Launch node in a terminal:
+5. Launch node in a terminal:

   ```
   node server.js